-Diversification too — like all investing — is counter intuitive.
+Diversification too — like all Value Investing — is counter intuitive.
 More diversification is normally assumed to be better, but it's not.

 Warren Buffett gave a talk in 1984 at Columbia Business School, known today as The Superinvestors of Graham-and-Doddsville.